PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 ...     ev['duration'] = event_duration

-The next and most important step is to actually segment the original timeseries dataset into event-related samples.
+The next and most important step is to actually segment the original time series dataset into event-related samples.
 PyMVPA offers :func:`~mvpa.datasets.eventrelated.eventrelated_dataset` as a function to perform this conversion.
 Let's just do it, it only needs the original dataset and our list of events.